-Initial Contact: First Notice of Noncompliance includes description of defect and what to do.
+Initial Contact: First Notice of Noncompliance includes a description of the defect, what to do, and information on possible financial assistance.

 30 Days: Notice of Violation goes to all owners who do not complete work within 30 days.
+Gives owners 14 days to appeal to KUB.
 For owners working through the repair process, this notice is simply a reminder of the 120-day deadline to avoid water service termination at the property.

-90 Days: Urgent Final Notice; water service will be shut off at 120 days if the work isn't finished.
+90 Days: Urgent Final Notice states water service will be shut off at 120 days if work isn't finished.